THC Toxicity in Pets

 Young pets are more susceptible to some illnesses than adult pets because their immune systems are still developing.
 And, because they have such an abundance of energy, they get into all kinds of trouble that can cause accidents and injuries.

-According to our data, the top accident and injury claims for puppies are lacerations, bite wounds, and swallowed objects.
-The most common illness claims for puppies are ear infections, stomach issues, skin irritations, and diarrhea.
+According to our data,** the top accident and injury claims for puppies are lacerations, bite wounds, lameness, and swallowed objects.
+The most common illness claims for puppies are ear infections, stomach issues, skin irritations, diarrhea, and allergies.*

-The top accident and injury claims for kittens are bite wounds, swallowed objects, and back leg fractures while illness claims are most commonly for diarrhea, parasites, upper respiratory infections, and conjunctivitis.
+The top accident and injury claims for kittens are bite wounds, swallowed objects, lameness, and lacerations.
+Meanwhile, illness claims are most commonly for vomiting, diarrhea, stomach issues, respiratory infections, and eye problems.

 title: Your Pet’s First Vet Visit